yearn/yearn-assets/press-kit/README.md

 SVG assets don't lose quality when scaled, but they might not be compatible with some platforms.

-PNG assets lose quality when scaled but they have wide compatibility accross all platforms.
+PNG assets lose quality when scaled but they have wide compatibility across all platforms.

 ## Colors

 We have 3 colors in total: 1 primary color and 2 secondary colors.

-We mostly use primary one for accents and secondary ones for gradients.
+We mostly use the primary one for accents and the secondary ones for gradients.

 - Primary Blue: `#0657F9`